br3ndonland/br3ndonland.github.io-jekyll/pages/about.md

 <h3 class="no-anchor">I plan to work as a professional web developer.</h3>

-I'm particularly interested in companies that value:
+I'm particularly interested in organizations that value:

 - Strong links between design and development
 - Participation in open-source computing